roselandroche/node-server-testing-challenge/README.md

 ## Download Project and Install Dependencies

 - fork and clone this repository.
+DONE
 - **CD into the folder** where you downloaded the repository.
+DONE
 - run `npm i` to download all dependencies.
+DONE
 - type `npm test` to run the tests.

 ## Requirements